smmckay/quex-mirror/doc/source/02-syntax/patterns/re-context-free.rst

      encoding engine is used (see :ref:`sec:engine-encoding`).

-Any character specified as character code, i.e. using `\`, `\x`, `\X`, or `\U` are considered to be Unicode code points.
+Any character specified as character code, i.e. using `\`, `\x`, `\X`, or `\U` is considered to be a Unicode code point.
 For applications in English spoken cultures this is identical to the ASCII encoding.
 For details about Unicode code tables consider the standard :ref:`Unicode50`.
 Section :ref:`sec:ucs-properties` gives an overview over the Unicode property system.